Bookmark Bookmarked To MyMICA

 When can I go abroad?

-You can study abroad during your junior year.
-It is sometimes possible to study abroad during the first semester of senior year or the second semester of sophomore year (SACI only), though this is rare.
+Almost all students study abroad during their junior year.
+There are some cases where it is possible for a student to study abroad during the second semester of their sophomore year, or during the first semester of their senior year, though this is rare.

 Where can I study abroad?